robdmc/stats_for_software/README.md

 Stats For Software
 ===

+A personal (and maybe correct?) set of notes.
+---

 This repo contains the tex for generating a paper that serves as a reference for building statistical software.
 It is basically a collection of formulae from various sources pulled together into one document for easy access.